-Nigerian brown beans are a special sub-specie of beans grown and widely eaten in Southern, Midwestern and Eastern part of Nigeria.
+Nigerian brown beans are a unique sub-species of beans grown and widely eaten in Southern, Midwestern and Eastern part of Nigeria.

 They belong to the family of plants referred to as legumes, noted to be very rich in protein, yet very very low in fat, more than any other known vegetable seed, making it a great inclusion in healthy diets, as well as weight loss regimes.

-Brown beans are highly sought after in Nigeria, because they tend to have a unique subtle sweetness and flavor, more than the common and popular black eyed beans.
-They are also more tender and "smooth" in texture after cooking, and are reputed to be of higher nutritional content than its peers.
+Brown beans are highly sought after in Nigeria because they tend to have a unique subtle sweetness and flavor, more than the popular black-eyed beans.
+They are also more tender and "smooth" in texture after cooking and are reputed to be of higher nutritional content than its peers.

-- Dietary Fibre.
-They contain both soluble and insoluble dietary fibers, that makes them give a "filling" effect, that a little amount gives you a great sense of satiety.
-This is a desirable effect for weight loss, as you will not need "a lot" of servings to feel satisfied.
-High dietary fiber also means that you get the bulk effect needed for good bowel function, meaning you should have less problem with constipation, and many other bowel disease.
+Dietary Fibre.
+They contain both soluble and insoluble dietary fibre that makes them give a "filling" effect, that a little amount gives you a great sense of satiety.
+This is a desirable for weight loss, as you will not need "a lot" of servings to feel satisfied.
+High dietary fiber also means that you get the bulk effect required for proper bowel function, meaning you should have less problem with constipation, and many other bowel diseases.

-- Fat.
-Looking for a low fat and high protein diet recipe?
+Fat.
+Are you looking for low fat and high protein diet recipe?
 You've just found one of the very best.
-Brown beans is one of the very rich protein containing plant with very very low fat content.
+Brown beans are one of the very rich protein containing plant with very low-fat content.
 No wonder you see beans as a regular addition to most weight loss diets!

 How to cook brown beans?
 Beans in general need long cooking time to bring it to a tender texture for consumption.